IceTheCoyote/WyvernMail/README.md

 - After that the server asks the other server using a `ASK_PORT` which is a UDP protocol listening to port 100 a question {"id":"ASKINFO"} which the other server will either respond with the answer telling the server it's name + if it's ssl or not otherwise the server destroys the request if there's no response within 15 seconds.
 - Once everything's sent the request gets destroyed for the next request.

+# Requirements

+- Must have TCP ports 3425 (UNSECURED) or 3426 (SSL SECURED) port forwarded.
+That includes port forwarding the ask port which uses port 100 on UDP.

 # How do you set it up?

 1. Install the dependencies by using `npm install` or if node is missing download NodeJS.